lukasrth/ISR-Project/Readme.md

 Once data/stacking_demo.zarr is generated:

+Next Steps: Training

-- Clone the Diffusion Policy repository.
+1. Clone the Diffusion Policy repository.

--  Create a configuration file (YAML) that points to your data/stacking_demo.zarr path.
+2. Create a configuration file (YAML) pointing to your data/stacking_demo.zarr.

-- Run the training script.
-You do not need to run PyBullet during training.
-- The policy will learn to map the state observations directly to actions.
+3. For State Policy: Use data/state (28-dim) as input.

+4. For Visual Policy: Use data/img (96x96x3) + data/state (7-dim robot joints) as input.

 ## Troubleshooting

-- Missing URDFs: If PyBullet crashes, check that the assets/ folder contains valid URDF files for the cubes.
 - JAX/CUDA errors: If you have GPU conflicts between JAX and PyTorch, you can force JAX to use CPU only (sufficient for kinematics) by running:
 ```Bash
 export JAX_PLATFORM_NAME=cpu